MStarmans91/WORC/WORC/doc/static/user_manual.rst

 General remark: when we talk about a sample, we mean one sample that has a set of features associated with it and is thus used as such in the model training or evaluation.
 A sample can correspond with a single patient, but if you have multiple tumors per patient for which features are separately extracted per tumor, these can be treated as separate sample.

-The following outputs and evaluation methods are always generated.
+The following outputs and evaluation methods are always generated:

+.. note:: For every output file, fastr generates a provenance file (``...prov.json``) stating how a file was generated, see https://fastr.readthedocs.io/en/stable/static/user_manual.html#provenance.

 1. Performance of your models (main output).